 Other things to write in your spiritual journal

 Please write about almost anything in this journal!
 Write about your dreams, your pendulum divination, past lives, crystal grids, quotes, any inspiration.
 Try drawing something, or write down any unusual things happening.
 You can write in spells or affirmations.
 Favorite quotes.
 Use these as a suggestion and find what works for you.
-The article, Seven Ways to Improve your Spiritual Practice has other ideas and uses for your journal as well!

 You could also use this spiritual journal to go with the major arcana journal prompts!